jlessoff/jlessoff/README.md

 - 👋 Hi, I’m @jlessoff
 - 👀 I’m currently studying Quantitative Economics at the Dauphine University in Paris.
-I'm currently working on a project with the goal forecasting food code violations at NYC restaurants.
+I'm  working on a project with the goal forecasting food code violations at NYC restaurants.

 - 🌱 I’m currently taking classes in
 -Machine Learning